top of page

 Most hospices have their own Mortuary, and so immediate removal of the deceased is not required, if this is not the case, the hospice will inform us of the death and we will make arrangements to move the deceased to our Chapel of Rest.

 The hospice will let you know when the Cause of Death Certificate will be ready.
-This will then be emailed to the Registry Office, you can contact your local Registrar to arrange an appointment to register the death.
+This will then be emailed to the Medical Examiner, who will call you to discuss the cause of death and answer any questions you may have.
+They will then email this to the Register Office, you can contact your local registrar to arrange an appointment to register the death.

 You can contact us whenever you are ready.